Echoall/ANP/emailpr/README.md

 node server.js
 ```

 Visit [http://localhost:3000](http://localhost:3000) to use the web interface.
-Uploaded content and scheduling information are stored locally in the `data` directory.
+Uploaded content and scheduling information are stored in the `data` directory, and any files you upload are saved under `data/uploads/`.

 Emails are checked for sending every minute using `node-cron`.